 BCYF SuccessLink Afterschool Youth Employment Program

 We have 16 youth employment positions throughout the 2018-19 school year through BCYF SuccessLink program.
-Students must start to apply mid to late November.
+Students must start to apply as soon as possible.

 - Youth must be at least 15 years of age on or before November 26, 2018

 - Youth can not turn 19 years old on or before April 26th, 2018.